fernandoem88/react-hooks-in-callback/README.md

 ## createCleanContext

-this helper creates a context and returns an object with with this following signature
+this helper creates a context and returns an object with this following signature

 ```tsx
 type CleanContext<T> = {